 What Are Your Rights During Arrest or Detention?

 - You have the right to remain silent.
-For example, there is no need to answer any questions about who you are, where you’re going, or what you’re doing.
+For example, there is no duty to answer any questions about who you are, where you’re going, or what you’re doing.
 Exercise your right to remain silent by saying so out loud.
-In some states, an officer may arrest you for failing to identify yourself if you do not provide your name.
+In some states, however, an officer may arrest you for failing to identify yourself if you do not provide your name.